This Step: Get a Learner Permit

 Delaware enlists a graduated drivers licensing program for teens looking to get behind the wheel.
 Regardless of age, if you are a first-time driver you must begin with one of the following learner’s permits.

-- Level One Learner’s Permit―Teens older than 16 years old but younger than 18 years old
+- Level One Learner’s Permit―Teens 16 to 17 years old

 - Temporary Instruction Permit―Applicants 18 years old and older

 A) Ace a Few DMV Practice Tests